If you are reading this, you want to know the exact Mediavine requirements to join their network and start making money with your blog, right?

 The best Mediavine alternative for publishers and bloggers is Monumetric.
 They run a very similar bidding auction process to maximize your ad revenue.
 Monumetric is easier to join since they require 10,000 monthly pageviews only (per Google Analytics).

-Final thoughts: Mediavine requirements to join in 2021
+Final thoughts: Mediavine requirements to join

 I hope you found some helpful tips in this Mediavine requirements article!